DonArtkins/simplify/CONTRIBUTING.md

 ## Code Style

 Please follow the existing code style guidelines in the project.
-We use ESLint and Prettier to enforce consistent code formatting.
+We use Prettier to enforce consistent code formatting.

 ## Reporting Bugs